raganwald/raganwald.github.com/_posts/2015-08-24-ready-get-set-go.md

 Very soon after people begun working with Java at scale, they learned that directly accessing instance variables was a terrible idea.
 JIT compilers narrowed the performance difference between `currentUser.id = 42` and `current_user.setId(42)` to almost nothing of relevance to anybody, and code using `currentUser.id = 42` or `int id = currentUser.id` was remarkably inflexible.

 There was no way to decorate such operations with cross-cutting concerns like logging or validation.
 You could not override the behaviour of setting or getting an `id` in a subclass.
 (Java programmers love subclasses!)
-So Java programmers religiously started following a pattern: They made their instance variables private, but exposed access with methods for getting and settingtheir values, e.g. `currentUser.setId(42)` and `currentUser.getId()`.
+So Java programmers religiously started following a pattern: They made their instance variables private, but exposed access with methods for getting and setting their values, e.g. `currentUser.setId(42)` and `currentUser.getId()`.

 This is awkward to write, but Java programmers have heavyweight IDEs, and they figured out how to have their code editors do all the tying for them.

 Meanwhile, JavaScript programmers carried on writing `currentUser.id = 42`, and eventually they too discovered that this was a terrible idea.
 One of the catalysts for change was the arrival of frameworks for client-side JavaScript applications.
-Let's say we have a rediculously simple person class:
+Let's say we have a ridiculously simple person class:

 {% highlight javascript %}
 class Person {